border-radius/tnw/README.md

-# telegram-and-whores
+# tnw
 get fresh autistic jokes right in your telegram

 ### Installation

-Clone https://github.com/border-radius/telegram-and-whores repo and install dependencies with `npm install`.
+Clone https://github.com/border-radius/tnw repo and install dependencies with `npm install`.

 Create `config.json` like this: